 Bulletin #7211, Maine Home Energy: Saving Energy in Apartments

-Adapted by Extension Professor Donna Coffin.
-Reviewed by Extension Professor Kathy Hopkins.
+Adapted by Extension Professor Donna Coffin, University of Maine Cooperative Extension.
+Reviewed by Extension Professor Kathy Hopkins, University of Maine Cooperative Extension.

 Although most apartments are smaller than single family houses, their energy costs can be greater.
 While increasing insulation levels and sealing air leaks in the building shell and ductwork can reduce energy costs, these measures are usually too costly to pay off soon enough for most renters.
 But apartment dwellers need not be doomed to high energy bills and discomfort.
 Let’s look at a few energy-saving ideas that should save enough to pay for themselves within two years.